FrancesCoronel/personal-website-v3/content/contact.md

 For following sessions, I charge 25 dollars for every 30 minutes.

+By agreeing to the mentoring session, you also agree to have yourself added to [the mentees section of my website](/mentoring/).

 You can pay through [Square Cash](https://cash.me/fvcprdxs) or [Venmo](https://venmo.com/fvcproductions) but I'm flexible with platforms.

 Please make sure to pay this amount before booking a mentoring session through my Calendly or I will have to reschedule/cancel the session.